11 Best Online 3D Printing Services 2023

 How Much Will a 3D Printed Part Cost to Make?

 This one’s always tough.
 The answer — and the answer everyone hates to read — is that it depends, on the size of the part, material, and a host of other factors.

-Some online 3D printing services have a built-in calculator: simply upload your 3D printer model, choose your material and it will calculate the estimated part cost.
+Online 3D printing services tend to have a built-in calculator: simply upload your 3D printer model, choose your material and it will calculate the estimated part cost.

 Honestly, not really.
 Almost all the 3D printing services listed here have production facilities in multiple continents and service customers across Europe, North America, and sometimes other areas.
 These 3D printer companies have no problem with geographical distance, so there’s no real pressure to pick a local 3D printing service.

 Additionally, 3D printing marketplaces like MakeXYZ pair those who need a part printed with local makers who will print it for you — for a small fee.
 The company itself may not be local, but your part will still be locally printed; the 3D printing marketplace is just the facilitator and middleman.